Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Introduction

 To obtain examples of $\rrrr$-covered Anosov flows: Theorems 4 and 7 of \cite{Bo-Ia} produce a wide class of $\rrrr$-covered Anosov flows by doing Dehn surgeries on suspensions.
 If the surgery coefficients are big in absolute value, then the resulting manifold is hyperbolic.
 Corollary 4.1 and Proposition 4.1 of \cite{Bo-Ia} produce $\rrrr$-covered examples starting with geodesic flows.

 There are many more results in \cite{Bo-Ia} showing either the $\rrrr$-covered behavior or the non $\rrrr$-covered behavior for Anosov foliations in $3$-manifolds.

 Many other possible examples can possibly be obtained as follows: start with an example as constructed in \cite{BBY} using hyperbolic plugs.
 This is an extremely general construction producing an enormous amount of Anosov flows.
 Do Dehn surgeries on some periodic orbits to eliminate all tori.
-The resulting manifold is hyperbolic, and one can possibly determine whether the resulting flow is $\rrrr$-covered or not using the methods of \cite{Bo-Ia}.
+The resulting manifold is hyperbolic.
+This specific situation was analyzed by Beguin and Yu \cite{BY} who produced many examples where the flow is not $\mathbb{R}$-covered, and large classes of non orbit equivalent such flows.